Cover My Ride(Auto Insurance)

 Lightning can naturally ignite fires (ex: August 2020 California lightning siege.
 Santa Ana Winds can then fan flames of blazes and cause them to evolve rapidly into massive wildfires.
 However, nearly 90% of fires are caused by humans in some way (ex: electricity power lines), and due to this fact, predicting wildfire tolls and acreage is very difficult.
 [8]

 The January 2025 conditions in California resembled the conditions leading up to the 1980 South Australian bushfires: Late February 1980 saw a virtually rainless summer, parlayed with a very wet spring in 1979 prior to the drought conditions.
-Then 3 years later, February 16th, 1983 was an absolute disaster in South Australia — half a million acres or 2,080 kmburned, killing 75 people.
+Then 3 years later, February 16th, 1983 was a disaster in South Australia — half a million acres or 2,080 kmburned, killing 75 people.
 [9]

 Areas that need strategic preparation